saimanish-p/options-pricing-and-greeks/README.md

 ![Multi-Dimensional Sensitivity Plot - Delta](images/BS_Multi-Dimensional_Sensitivity_Delta_Plot.png)

-## Assumptions and Limitations
+## FAQ, Assumptions, and Limitations

 This implementation represents one of several possible approaches to options pricing modeling, necessitating specific technical decisions and architectural trade-offs.

-For transparency and educational purposes, I have documented all underlying assumptions, computational limitations, and development challenges in the comprehensive [TECHNICAL_NOTES.md](TECHNICAL_NOTES.md) file.
+For transparency and educational purposes, I have documented all underlying assumptions, computational limitations, and development challenges in the comprehensive [TECHNICAL_NOTES.md](TECHNICAL_NOTES.md) file which also guides you on interpretation of certain plots such as the -

+- Multi-Dimensional Sensitivity Greeks Plots
+- Monte Carlo Options Price Paths

 ## Future Improvements